-The declaration for the African Women's Decade (2010-2020) at the June Summit of 2009, by African Union the Heads of States and Government was a milestone on the African women's journey to empowerment and equality.
-Building on the previous commitment taken by the AU Assembly of Heads and government including Article 4(L) of the Constitutive Act (200) which enshrines the Parity Principle adopting the Protocol to the Charter on Human and Peoples Rights in Africa (2003), the Solemn Declaration on Gender Equality, setting a fund for African Women and Adopting an African Union Gender Policy, the decade has provided African women in the continent and in the Diaspora a platform to celebrate and a framework of implementation.
-The year 2015 is, therefore, a watershed year as it marks an end date for the implementation of UN Millennium Development Goals adopted in 2000 and successor year for the Post 2015 Sustainable Development Agenda.
+The declaration for the African Women's Decade (2010-2020) at the June Summit of 2009 was a milestone on the African women's journey to empowerment and equality.
+Building on the previous commitment taken by the AU Assembly of Heads and Government including Article 4(L) of the Constitutive Ace (200) which enshrines the Parity Principle adopting the Protocol to the Charter on Human and Peoples Rights in Africa (2003).

+We cannot forget the journey to Beijing.
+It began in Mexico City in 1975, stopped in Copenhagen, Denmark in 1980 with another stop in Nairobi in 1985 where the Nairobi Forward Looking Strategies gave birth to the Beijing Platform of Action.
+The year 2015 is, therefore a watershed year as it marks an end date for the implementation of UN Millennium Development Goals adopted in 2000 and successor year for the Post 2015 Sustainable Development Agenda.

-The African Women of Excellence events and ceremonies are sponsored and hosted by the Diaspora African Forum Foundation (DAFF), a Washington, DC-based 501(C)3 non-profit organization, born from the African-Union/Diaspora African Forum (AU/DAF) mission headquartered in Accra, Ghana located on the W.E.B.
+The African Women of Excellence events and ceremonies are sponsored and hosted by the Diaspora Africa Forum Foundation (DAFF), a Washington, DC-based 501(C)3 non-profit organization born from the African-Union/Diaspora African Forum (AU/DAF) mission headquartered in Accra, Ghana in the W.E.B.
 DuBois compound.
-The AU/DAF is the first African Diaspora diplomatic mission of its kind in the world.
+The DAF is the first African Diaspora diplomatic mission of its kind in the world.

-Although it is headquartered in Accra, Ghana, the AU/DAF mission supports activities and concerns of the Diaspora wherever they live in the Americas, the Caribbean and on the African continent.
+Although it is headquartered in Accra, Ghana, the DAF mission supports activities and concerns of the Diaspora wherever they live: in the Americas, the Caribbean and on or the African continent.

-Women of Africa and African descent
+Women of Africa and African Descent

 The African Women of Excellence Awards

-recognize these achievements during our annual galas.
+recognize these achievements during our biennial Galas worldwide.

-This year we are supporting the African Union's 2015 theme
+This year, we are supporting the African Union's 2015 theme

 "Year of Women Empowerment and Development toward Africa's Agenda 2063".